 Vimtutor is an excellent interactive tutorial for people with no prior experience of Vim.
 It's bundled with Vim and takes about 30 minutes to complete.

 In cases of a selected font missing certain characters, MacVim will find a font that has that character.

 Con Slow when opening files with very long lines

 A lot of very long lines can make MacVim take up to a minute to open, where a few other editors take only a few seconds to load the same file.

 Con Difficult learning curve

-MacVim after all is still Vim, and with that comes the complexity that Vim brings and the steep learning curve that needs to be overcome.
+MacVim after all is still Vim, and with that comes the complexity that Vim brings and the difficult learning curve that needs to be overcome.